Tomorrow’s kitchen must respond to a range of pressures and trends in population, demographics, technology and space. It’s a huge design challenge.

 The high-tech kitchen

 This draws in a third macro trend: Ubiquity.
 If technology can deliver an advantage then someone will deploy it, because the barriers to doing so are falling all the time, just as the competitive drivers rise.
 Digitally re-skinnable units?
 Super-hard new-material surfaces?
 There are many options.

 These are just a few examples of the thinking that goes into a talk like this — I could go on and on.

-As I say, the kitchen is a fascinating microcosm in which to explore many of the macro forces transforming our world.
+As I say, tomorrow’s kitchen is a fascinating microcosm in which to explore many of the macro forces transforming our world.